In 8 Years as a QA Professional, What I Learned About Working Under Pressure

 • Stay updated on new solutions via platforms like Product Hunt.

-• Implement suittest to support cross-platform testing and provides real-time analytics.
+• Implement Cloud-Based Testing Tools to support cross-platform testing and provide real-time analytics.

 8. Let AI Do the Heavy Lifting

-🏋️♂️ Lesson learned: Models are awesome on doing boring tasks
+🏋️♂️ Lesson learned: Models are awesome at doing boring tasks.

 AI has changed the game for QA by automating repetitive tasks, predicting issues, and even repairing tests.
 It’s allowed me to focus on more strategic tasks while ensuring top-quality results.